 Day 1: Remove the reeds from their container soon after purchasing them and put them in a reed pouch with a 49% Boveda Reed Vitalizer pack.

 Day 2: When you’re ready to begin the process of preparing the reeds to play, remove the reeds from the pouch and lay them on a flat surface, belly up, for one hour.
 Do not play them or wet them.
 This will allow the reeds to become acclimated to the temperature and humidity of the room.
-Put them back in the reed pouch but this time with a 73% humidity pack.
+Then, lightly rub the flat side (back end) of each reed on 3M polishing paper of 3000 grit until totally smooth.
+Be careful to apply light pressure with the 2nd/3rd/4th fingers of your hand above the stock (or bark) of the reed in order to move the reed over the polishing paper.
+This will help seal the flat side of the reed that lies on the mouthpiece table and side rails.
+The residue of the paper’s fibers fills in the spaces between the fibers of the reed.
+Put them back in the reed pouch with the 49% humidity pack.